King of Kings (Don Omar album)

-King of Kings is Don Omar's second studio album.
-It was released on May 23, 2006, three years after his debut studio album The Last Don.
+King of Kings is Don Omar's second album, released on May 23, 2006, three years after his debut album The Last Don.
 Produced by Eliel, the album spent 11 weeks at the top of Billboard Top Latin Albums in 2006.
-With claimed sales of more than 4.1 million copies it is Don Omar's best selling album and the best selling reggaeton album of all time.
-To promote the album Omar embarked the King of Kings World Tour.
-The album also features guest appearances by Miri Ben-Ari, Juelz Santana, Mackie Ranks, Beenie Man and Zion.
+It is Don Omar's best selling album and one of the best selling reggaeton albums of all time.
+To promote the album Omar embarked on the King of Kings World Tour.
+The album features guest appearances by Miri Ben-Ari, Juelz Santana, Mackie Ranks, Beenie Man and Zion.

 The album won the Latin Music Award for Reggaeton Album of the Year at the 2007 Latin Billboard Music Awards and was nominated for Best Urban Music Album at the 2006 Latin Grammy Awards.

+Background

+The recording sessions for King of Kings took over a year during 2005–2006 in New York.
+According to Machete Music, over 500,000 copies were ordered in advance before the release of the album.

+Omar said in an interview in January 2006 that he intended with this album to reclaim his reputation after legal troubles and public feuds with other reggaeton artists.